-The next distribution step is to submit your app to the App Store or Mac App Store.
+The next distribution step is to submit your app to the store.
 It’s recommended that you submit the last archive you distribute for testing.
 The last build you test should be product quality and pass iTunes Connect validation tests.

 Prepare Your App for Submission

 Before submitting your final candidate, review the human interface and store guidelines, enter information in iTunes Connect, and verify your Xcode project settings.